 Stage 1: Awareness

-The Awareness stage is the B2B digital marketing efforts needed to drive new members of the target audience to your website.
+The Awareness stage is the B2B digital marketing efforts needed to drive new prospects of your target audience to your website and build brand awareness.

-Then, once on your website, the site needs to introduce these people to your high-level value proposition for lead generation purposes to fill your sales pipeline.
+Then, once on your website, the site needs to introduce these prospects to your high-level value proposition for both demand generation and lead generation purposes to fill your sales pipeline.

 Here are key actions that should happen in this phase: